RyanWolf01/Search-Fund-Scrub-System/README.md

 # Search-Fund-Scrub-System
 A google apps script project to increase company list scrubbing efficiency.
+Code currently works but is messy and requires cleaning.